-There has never been a better time to reach out for opioid addiction treatment.
+There has never been a better time to reach out for medication-assisted treatment.
 Not only are resources available all over the country, but they are effective, evidence-based, and have saved the lives of countless individuals who could have otherwise lost their lives to opioids.

 Medication-Assisted Treatment for Opioid Addiction

 Arguably the most successful professional treatment approach for opioid addiction is medication-assisted treatment (MAT).
 This approach, known as the “gold standard” of opioid addiction, has saved innumerable lives for several reasons.

 From the very first day of medication-assisted treatment to the very last, clients begin to benefit from this tried-and-true comprehensive treatment modality.
 At the beginning of one’s recovery, when he or she is detoxing, medication-assisted treatment helps with the physical and mental distress that can occur during that time.